-A common question asked by those who are new to CBD oil products is whether there is a best time to take CBD.
+A common question asked by those who are new to CBD oil products is whether there is a best time of day to take CBD oil.
 The answer to this question is that there isn’t an optimal time or schedule for everyone.
 Some find that it’s best to take a single dose in the morning or at night.
 Others take a dose in the morning and at night.
 And some take it several times throughout the day.

 Figuring out the best time of the day to take CBD oil typically takes some experimentation.
 Let’s discuss some of the things that you should know to help find the CBD dosing schedule that will work best for you.

 CBD oil products have different effects on different people.
 This is because each person has a unique endocannabinoid system.
 Some get a sedating or relaxing effect from the product they use.
 Others may get an energizing or uplifting effect from the same product.
 So a good first step in finding the best schedule for you is recognizing the effect that your product has on you.

 If you find that the product is sedating or relaxing, it may be best to take it in the evening.
 If the product is energizing or uplifting, taking it in the morning may be optimal.
 It’s very common for experienced users to take multiple CBD oil products that best meet their needs.
 For example, taking one that energizes them in the morning and a different one that relaxes them in the evening.
 Experimenting with different brands and products can help you configure a schedule that best fits your needs.